 PIP Committee: The committee is composed of representatives designated by heads of various departments, responsible for the research/discussion, establishment, audit, promotion, etc. of all the Company's proprietary information control operations.
-Protecting proprietary information is GUC's commitment to customers, shareholders and the Company's employees.
-GUC understands that proprietary information protection is closely related to the Company's current and future competitive advantages.
-Thus, the Proprietary Information Protection (PIP) Policy has been formulated to clearly define the Company's proprietary information protection management procedures and regulations, by which the Company can properly control its trade secrets and undisclosed confidential information related to GUC to ensure the best interests of the Company, shareholders, employees, customers and suppliers.
-GUC's proprietary information protection is carried out based on the management cycle of Plan-Do-Check-Act (PDCA), which continuously strengthens the ability to protect proprietary information, and enhances personnel's correct concept about and vigilance over proprietary information protection, thereby reducing the risk of proprietary information
+Protecting proprietary (3) Risk management information is GUC's commitment to customers, The major risks concluded from the analysis of various shareholders and the Company's employees.
+GUC possible combinations of threats and weaknesses assessed understands that proprietary information protection in annual risk assessments are as follows: is closely related to the Company's current and future (3.1) Fraudsters use fake emails to trick company's competitive advantages.
+Thus, the Proprietary Information employees into sending money or making transactions.
+Protection (PIP) Policy has been formulated to clearly (3.2) Those who commit industrial espionage or a define the Company's proprietary information protection management procedures and regulations, by which the continuously hack into the company's internal hosts Company can properly control its trade secrets and and steal the company's internal information. undisclosed confidential information related to GUC to (3.3) Crime groups work with hackers to distribute contents ensure the best interests of the Company, shareholders, with malicious links through emails, text messages, employees, customers and suppliers.
+GUC's proprietary information protection is carried out based on the social software, and communication software.
+A victim's computer data may be encrypted and management cycle of Plan-Do-Check-Act (PDCA), which kidnapped, and a high ransom will then be asked for continuously strengthens the ability to protect proprietary the recovery. information, and enhances personnel's correct concept about and vigilance over proprietary information protection, (3.4) Hackers launch a large number of connection thereby reducing the risk of proprietary information leakage. operations of a company's network.

-- (2.1) Inspections are conducted on a quarterly basis to ensure the implementation of the Company's proprietary information protection measures. - (2.2) Raise the awareness of proprietary information and the rules to follow through everyday work and various occasions. - (2.3) Conduct educational training to improve employees' information security awareness and capability.
-In addition to listing proprietary information control as a mandatory topic for new employees' training, all employees should also be re-trained every year to continuously strengthen and enhance their information security awareness. - 4.
-Information security risk management framework and countermeasures - (1) Information security defense capability reinforcement and maturity evaluation:
+- (3.5) Internal employees use illegal software, or copy the (2.1) Inspections are conducted on a quarterly basis company's confidential and sensitive information to ensure the implementation of the Company's to portable storage devices, which may lead to proprietary information protection measures. information leakage if the devices are lost, stolen or sold. - (2.2) Raise the awareness of proprietary information and the rules to follow through everyday work and various occasions. - (2.3) Conduct educational training to improve employees' information security awareness and capability.
+In security awareness. - (3.7) Currently no Information Security Insurance has addition to listing proprietary information control as been taken out; however, for the above-mentioned a mandatory topic for new employees' training, all risk concerns, several measures such as the employees should also be re-trained every year to application of information security management continuously strengthen and enhance their information principles, introduction of technological solutions, and reinforcement of information security educational training are concurrently employed to establish fortified information security management 4.
+Information security risk management framework and mechanisms.
+The key measures are as follows: countermeasures - (1) Information security defense capability reinforcement and maturity evaluation: